 This small evergreen tree is frost resistant, drought resistant, fast growing in the sun and is one of our most versatile trees.
 It has fragrant white flowers in spring which attract birds, bees and butterflies.
 It is great for formal pruned hedges as it responds well to pruning or for informal hedging/screening.
 It has non-aggressive roots which makes it most attractive for small gardens, containers and bonsai.
 Plant 3 meters from buildings.
 It is medicinal as the leaves are used for coughs and colds and the roots are used as a purgative.
 The wood is used for fencing posts, small furniture and fire wood.
 The photo of the tree with a spiral stem was purposefully grown like that and trained over wire as a sapling.
 Named for Adam Buddle 1660-1715 an English amateur botanist, vicar and plant collector.
 He created Britain's first herbarium.

 This small evergreen tree is water wise and prefers a semi-shade position.
 The white/yellow flowers open in winter and they attract birds and butterflies.
 It is useful for a formal pruned hedge or informal hedging/screening.
 It does well in a container or as a bonsai.
 Browsed by stock and kudu, nyala, klipspringer and greysbok.
+The fruit is beautidul and distinctive as it fades from green to reddish brown.
 The seeds are roasted and used as a substitute for coffee.
 The leaves and roots are used medicinally to treat a rash.
 The wood is hard and is used for furniture.
 This is my personal choice for a small garden as it has lovely autumn foliage, glossy green leaves, non aggressive roots and a neat growth habit.
 You can plant it 2 meters from a building or a pool.
 It is the larval host for butterflies.

 This small, evergreen tree, is frost resistant, drought resistant, fast growing in sun or semi-shade.
 The word lucida means bright and it refers to the shiny, bright leaves.
 In summer the orange flowers attract bees and birds - insect, fruit and nectar eaters and it is used for nesting sites so it’s a great choice for a bird garden.
 The berries attract pigeons, louries, parrots, thrush, bulbuls, robins and white-eyes.
 The flowers are full of nectar and this gives rise to the Xhosa name that means 'free food'. or 'birds beer'.
 This attracts sunbirds, white eyes and even weavers.
 It also attracts butterflies.
 It is useful for formal pruned hedging or informal hedging/screening.
 It has a lovely drooping habit.
 It is medicinal as the leaves are soaked in water which is then dripped into the ears for earache.
 It is also magical and is used as a charm against evil, lightening and bad weather.
 This is done by burning the trees and using the ash mixed with fat to rub onto sticks cut from Rhamnus prinoides.
 These are driven into the soil.
 Twigs are burnt when offering sacrifices to the ancestors.
 On a river walk in the Cape I struggled to identify the Halleria and it was only when I saw the black fruit did I realize what it was.
 I have never seen them that tall in Gauteng.
 It is useful on a game farm as the leaves are browsed by eland, kudu, nyala, bushbuck and grey duiker.
 The wood is hard and is used for spear shafts and to start a fire.The roots are non aggressive so you can plant it 2 meters from a building or a pool.